-Related Post: 3 Days in Santorini Itinerary
+RELATED POST: 3 Days in Santorini Itinerary

 Ancient City of Ephesus – 1/2 Day

 A veritable who’s who of famous figures spent time in Ephesus including Paul the Apostle, Alexander the Great, Anthony and Cleopatra.
 Pretty mind blowing, right!

 The theater that held 25,000 spectators, the Arcadian Way, a 500 meter marble road lined with 50 streetlights and shops that connected the theater to the sea and the ancient Library of Celsus that housed 12,000-15,000 scrolls shown above.

 Plan your visit to be at the opening or the late afternoon to avoid big tour groups and the heat.

-Why We Left Pamukkale Off Our Turkey Itinerary
+Why We Left Pamukkale Off Our 7 Day Turkey Itinerary

 Before you head to Pamukkale, check out Trip Advisor where people post current conditions and photos so you can decide if you want to visit.